nterebentin/wtech-ai/README.md

-# wtech-ai
+# WTECH-AI
-This repository was created within the scope of the "Leading 100s of Technology" project "Artificial Intelligence with Python" training jointly carried out by Wtech Platform and Istanbul Data Science Academy.
+This repository was created within the scope of the "100 Women and 25 Men Leaders in Technology During the Centennial of the Republic" project "Artificial Intelligence with Python" training jointly carried out by Wtech Platform and Istanbul Data Science Academy.